ursatile/css4eng/02-01-boxes-and-borders.md

 nav_order: 10201
 ---

-So far, we've learned about the building blocks of the CSS language - selectors, properties, and values - and the tools and techniques we can use
+So far, we've learned about the building blocks of the CSS language - selectors, properties, and values - and the tools and techniques we can use to inspect and manipulate those properties.

+Time to dive into how CSS actually works, and why.

+## The Grain of the Web

+If you've ever worked with wood, or fabric,

 # Boxes & Borders (20m)